The Origin of Sun Wukong’s Cloud Somersault

 Video 2 – Roshi gives Goku his cloud.
 Watch from minute 1:50.

-VI.
-Conclusion
+6. Conclusion

 The Monkey King first learns the cloud somersault during the early days of his Daoist training under the Sage Subodhi.
 It enables him to travel 108,000 li in a single leap, making him much faster than the cloud soaring of other transcendents.
 While this skill shares affinities with the fleet clouds of immortals from Daoist hagiography, Sun’s somersault has a deep connection to Chan Buddhism.
-The vast distance that it travels is symbolic of the “ten evils and eight wrongs”, two sets of spiritual hindrances from the Platform Sutra said to keep the Buddha’s paradise out of reach.
+The vast distance that it travels is symbolic of the “ten evils and eight wrongs,” two sets of spiritual hindrances from the Platform Sutra said to keep the Buddha’s paradise out of reach.
 Only those who cleanse themselves of these obstacles can achieve enlightenment and arrive there in a flash, thus making Wukong’s cloud an apt metaphor for instant enlightenment.
 This suggests the greater speed of the somersault can be read as a further metaphor for the potency of Buddhism over Daoism.

 Notes:

 1) The li (里) is a Chinese measure equaling roughly one-third of a mile.
 All cited English translations presented here use “mile” instead of the original li.
-I have therefore changed them accordingly.
+I have, therefore, changed them accordingly.

 2) Of course the magic world in which Monkey lives is not our own.
 It is much, much larger.

-3) The English translation originally says “ten myriad,” myriad being 10,000.
+3) The English translation originally says “ten myriad” (Huineng & Cleary, 1998, pp. 26-27).
 The original Chinese reads shiwan (十萬; 10 x 10,000), or 100,000.
 I have changed the source to make this more explicit.

 4) The cloud is called the “Flying Nimbus” in the English dub.